eclipse-langium/langium-website/hugo/content/tutorials/generation.md

 In this tutorial we'll be showing how to implement basic generation for your language.
 When we're talking about generation, we're talking about transforming an AST from your Langium-based language into some output target.
 This could be another language of similar functionality (transpilation), a lower level language (compilation), or generating some artifacts/data that will be consumed by another application.
 If you haven't already, make sure to go back over and check out the [tutorial on customizing your CLI](/tutorials/customizing_cli), as it touches on details about how to implement endpoints for your application (like generation).

-Per usual, we'll be using the MiniLogo language as a motiviating example here.
+Per usual, we'll be using the MiniLogo language as a motivating example here.

 We'll be describing how to write a simple MiniLogo generator to output drawing a JSON array of drawing instructions.
 This tutorial will give you a general idea of how you can traverse an AST to produce generated output.